robertwenner/comics/doc/social.md

 If the combined text is too long, it will be truncated.

-For example, if the given Comic has this meta data:
+For example, if the given Comic has this metadata:

 ```json
 {